neural3D/neural3D.github.io/_pages/people.md

 {% endfor %}

 ## Associated Researchers
-Not employed through project funds, but active collaborator in ongoing research efforts.
+Not funded by project funds, but active collaborator in ongoing research.

 {% for person in site.people %}
   {% if person.project_position == "associate" %}